riebl/artery/docs/devcontainers.md

 - Select `Dev Container: Reopen in Container`

 After choosing that, a VS Code window should reappear with connection established.
-If it's your first time opening, container will require to be built first, you can click on `view logs` in notification on the right side to track progress.
+If it's your first time opening, container will require to be built first.
+You can click on `view logs` in notification on the right side to track progress.

-Directory which you have initially opened will be mounted in the container and changes that you make to the source code or other files in that directory are saved in your host's filesystem.
-Although keep in mind that build that you created inside the container does not have to be compatible with you host system, so if you leave devcontainer you should run clear build.
+The opened Artery directory will be mounted in the container and changes that you make to the source code or other files in that directory are saved in your host's filesystem.

+!!! warning
+    Please use distinct build directories for host and devcontainer builds if you want to build Artery in both environments.

 ## Building inside the container